Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 ```

 So we can see that [KB5015684](https://support.microsoft.com/en-gb/topic/kb5015684-featured-update-to-windows-10-version-22h2-by-using-an-enablement-package-09d43632-f438-47b5-985e-d6fd704eee61) has been applied to the boot.wim PE & Setup images, along with the install.wim image we have previously made.
-The later and greater CU KB5015684 would suggest the SSU has been installed at the time of writing.
+The later and greater in number value CU KB5015684 would suggest the SSU has been installed at the time of writing.
+The SSU is

 4.
 This AutoUnattend answer file needs to setup Windows 10.